magerton/ec2-for-R-and-julia/README.md

 ## Software installation

 ### Git
-1. Install Git
+- Install Git
     ```shell
     sudo yum install git
     ```
-2. To push and pull from GitHub over SSH, you will need another public/private key pair that is tied to your GitHub account [(note)](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).
+- To push and pull from GitHub over SSH, you will need another public/private key pair that is tied to your GitHub account [(note)](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).
 If you do not have a key pair, generate one on your EC2 instance with `ssh-keygen` and add the public key to your GitHub account.
 If you already have an authorized key pair, copy the private key to your EC2 instance and place it in your remote `~/.ssh` directory:
-    - On the local machine, navigate to your directory with relevant keys (usually `~/.ssh` or `%USERPROFILE%/.ssh`).
+    + On the local machine, navigate to your directory with relevant keys (usually `~/.ssh` or `%USERPROFILE%/.ssh`).
-    - Use `sftp` to put your `github_rsa` private key on the remote server.
+    + Use `sftp` to put your `github_rsa` private key on the remote server.
-    - Exit `sftp`, and then `ssh` back into the server.
+    + Exit `sftp`, and then `ssh` back into the server.
-    - Move the private key into .ssh: `mv github_rsa .ssh/`.
+    + Move the private key into .ssh: `mv github_rsa .ssh/`.
-    - Check that the permissions are correct: `ls -al .ssh`.
+    + Check that the permissions are correct: `ls -al .ssh`.

 ### Git LFS
-1. See [install guide](https://github.com/git-lfs/git-lfs#getting-started).
+- See [install guide](https://github.com/git-lfs/git-lfs#getting-started).
 I had to use [PackageCloud](https://packagecloud.io/github/git-lfs/install) to install from command line.
     ```shell
     curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.rpm.sh | sudo bash
     sudo yum install git-lfs
     git lfs install # only run once for initial install
     ```

 ### LFTP
-1. Install LFTP to connect to Box
+- Install LFTP to connect to Box accounts.
     ```shell
     sudo yum install lftp
     ```

+### Intel MKL

 # Julia setup